Sign up to our newsletter

 4. Providing the correct workplace facilities

-Employers must provide welfare facilities and a working environment that’s healthy and safe for everyone in the workplace, including those with disabilities.
-For example, the correct number of toilets and washbasins, a clean workplace and a reasonable working temperature, good ventilation and the correct amount of seating and space.
+Employers must provide welfare facilities and a working environment that is healthy and safe for everyone in the workplace, including those with disabilities.
+For example, the correct number of toilets and washbasins, a clean workplace and a reasonable working temperature, good ventilation, and the correct amount of seating and space.

 5. Appointing a competent person

-Every workplace needs to have appointed a competent person to manage health and safety on-site and who has the skills, knowledge, and experience to recognise hazards and put sensible controls in place to protect workers.
+Every workplace must have appointed a competent person to manage health and safety on-site.
+The competent person must have the skills, knowledge, and experience to recognise hazards and put sensible controls in place to protect workers.
 You can read more about the competent person here.

 What about carrying out health and safety Risk Assessments?

-Under The Management of Health and Safety at Work Regulations 1999 an employer has a duty of care to ensure, as far as possible, an employee’s health, safety, and welfare.
-The Management of Health and Safety At Work Regulations 1999 stipulates undertaking a Risk Assessment.
+Under The Management of Health and Safety at Work Regulations 1999, an employer has a duty of care to ensure, as far as possible, an employee’s health, safety, and welfare.
+These regulations also require employers to carry out a suitable and sufficient risk assessment.

 Thorough risk assessments are required to ensure appropriate preventative actions are in place.
 For businesses employing five or more people, there must be: